 He discusses how this procedure offers female patients undergoing uterine fibroid embolisation pain control without opioids, and can even mean same-day discharge, which is a game changer for patients as well as doctors performing these procedures.

 We caught up with Prof. Colin Cantwell, who discussed "Conventional angiography findings in hemodynamically unstable patients with acute abdominal hemorrhage and a negative CT bleeding study", the paper he and co-authors Amy O’Brien, Gerard Healy, Nicholas Rutledge, Aishan Patil, and Jeffrey McCann wrote on conventional angiography findings in hemodynamically unstable patients with acute abdominal hemorrhage with a preceding negative CTA.
 They analysed data to see if there is a connection between bleeding site and false CT findings.

-Dr. Quencer has published several of the journal's most accessed papers, and we were delighted to have him talk to us about the paper "Adrenal vein sampling: technique and protocol, a systematic review" where he gave an overview of this procedure, including an assessment of different techniques and protocols in order to offer a guide to readers and to increase the procedure success rate overall.
+Prof. Quencer has published several of the journal's most accessed papers, and we were delighted to have him talk to us about the paper "Adrenal vein sampling: technique and protocol, a systematic review" where he gave an overview of this procedure, including an assessment of different techniques and protocols in order to offer a guide to readers and to increase the procedure success rate overall.